vedshreebhurchandi-create/my-first-website/README.md

 A simple mini project built using HTML and CSS.

 ## 📌 About
-I peacticed building a basic webpage using HTML & CSS
+I practiced building a basic webpage using HTML & CSS.

 ## 🛠️ Technologies Used
 - HTML